How to write to a file in Python

 - It captures the precise moment an action occurs using

-datetime.now(). - An f-string neatly formats the timestamp and your custom message into a single line.
+datetime.now(). - An f-string neatly formats each log entry by combining the timestamp with the custom

 Exporting data to CSV files with the csv module